VVUQ · Module 5 of 10

 Omitting a sourceuval too small"Did I include numerical, input, and data?"All three enter the validation uncertainty.

-Judging E against zeroSmall error called a discrepancy"Compared to what band?"Judge E against uval, not against zero.
+Judging E against zeroSmall discrepancy called meaningful"Relative to what uncertainty?"Express E relative to uval, not relative to zero.

 07